eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-18_sunday-sbd-giveaway-the-game-is-on-again-after-9-months-5-sbds-up-for-grabs-if-you-can-recognize-this-cafe.md

 - - -

-This page is synchronized from the post: [[Sunday SBD Giveaway] The Game is ON again after 9 months!!
-5 SBDs up for grabs if you can recognize this Cafe](https://steemit.com/@deanliu/sunday-sbd-giveaway-the-game-is-on-again-after-9-months-5-sbds-up-for-grabs-if-you-can-recognize-this-cafe)
+This page is synchronized from the post: ['[Sunday SBD Giveaway] The Game is ON again after 9 months!!
+5 SBDs up for grabs if you can recognize this Cafe'](https://steemit.com/@deanliu/sunday-sbd-giveaway-the-game-is-on-again-after-9-months-5-sbds-up-for-grabs-if-you-can-recognize-this-cafe)